samuel-jimenez/GramEditor/docs/src/languages/html.md

 ### LSP Formatting

-To use the `vscode-html-language-server` language server auto-formatting instead of Prettier, add the following to your Tehanu settings:
+To use the `vscode-html-language-server` language server auto-formatting instead of Prettier, add the following to your Gram settings:

 ```json [settings]
   "languages": {